Colostomy Reversal Delayed Due to New Complications

 Jun 14, 2011 10:26 pm

 Hi Pojo.
-It has to be difficult adjusting to a radically different health care system than what you're used to.
+It must be difficult adjusting to a radically different health care system than what you're used to.
 Here's one recommendation you might find helpful: search really hard to find the right doctors.
 As you found out the hard way, some of them cannot be trusted.
-Personal rcommendations are important but you must be sure that the doctor can correctly diagnose problems and will get the best results.
+Personal recommendations are important, but you must be sure that the doctor can correctly diagnose problems and will get the best results.
 If you know any nurses, ask them who's good.
 They have their own network and sources.
 Be sure to get second and third opinions if serious surgery is involved.
 Don't give anyone a second chance to screw up again.
-And, always always be your own advocate.
+And, always be your own advocate.
 Ask questions and be sure to get complete answers.
-When you're done all your homework, you should feel comfortable in trusting your doctor.
+When you've done all your homework, you should feel comfortable trusting your doctor.

 Gray Logo for MeetAnOstoMate